dpsenner/mqtt-presentation/src/PRESENTATION.md

 date: Sep 21, 2018
 ---

-# Welcome

 ## Who am I

 * Software engineer since 2005
 * Active member of the Apache Software Foundation
-* Open Source Software that makes the world a better place for humankind
 * Working in the industry, providing customers with automation and control systems

 ## Motivation